 When an employer wishes to lay off a substantial number of employees, the matter must be treated as a collective dispute,86 even if the employer cites technical or economic reasons to support the decision.87 The existence of a collective dispute means that the employer can apply the procedures established for the resolution of disputes that arise between employers and employees.88 Notice of an employer's request for such a procedure must be provided to the respective labour union or, in the absence of a union, to the employees themselves.
 If the parties do not reach an agreement by means of the collective dispute procedure, the matter will be submitted for arbitration.89

-As with any other collective dispute, employees are protected by a bar against dismissal.90 Also, a request to reduce personnel will not be allowed while employees are exercising their right to organise and negotiate collectively.
+As with any other collective dispute, certain employees are protected by a bar against dismissal.90 Furthermore, a request to reduce personnel will not be allowed while employees are exercising their right to organise and negotiate collectively.

 In the case of a mass lay-off, the Ministry of Labour is authorised to stop or suspend that action by means of a special resolution to uphold the principle of freedom of work.
 A mass lay-off is one that, within three months (or longer, if circumstances indicate a critical situation), affects a number of employees equal to or greater than the following:

 - 10 per cent of the employees of a company that has more than 100 employees;

 - 20 per cent of the employees of a company that has more than 50 employees; or

 - 10 employees of a company with fewer than 50 employees.91